Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: Methods

+where $\Theta$ is the unit step function.
+Note that the finite well function is not taken into account in the original Kalbach model ~\cite{kalbach1977} and the first application of the model to the deuteron-induced reaction~\cite{nakayama2022}.
+The introduction of the finite well function enables us to consider the surface correction as shown below.

-A simple method to include surface effects in the exciton model was proposed in Ref.~\cite{kalbach1985}, and has been successfully applied to the analysis of $(N,N'x)$ reactions~\cite{kalbach2000, koning2004}.
-In the method, the surface effects are taken into account by setting the small value of $V$ for the $h$=1 state.
+As mentioned in Sec.~\ref{Sec_1}, a simple method to include the peripherality of the nuclear reaction in the exciton model was proposed in Ref.~\cite{kalbach1985}, and has been successfully applied to the analysis of $(N,N'x)$ reactions~\cite{kalbach2000, koning2004}.
+In the method, the peripherality is effectively taken into account by fixing the small value of $V$ for the $h$=1 state only.
 In this work we apply this method to Eq.~(\ref{eq_kalbach_dx}).
 In other words, we set $V$ in Eq.~(\ref{eq_finite_depth}) smaller than the typical value of 38 MeV associated to the Fermi energy.
-The details of setting the value of $V$ are described later in Sec.~\ref{app_to_phenom}.
+By introducing $F(U,V), D_F(U)$ is replaced by smaller density of states $D_F(V)$ when $U > V$.
+Therefore, giving a smaller V corresponds to making the reaction more likely occur in the peripheral region of the nucleus, based on the fact that the nuclear potential is shallower around the nuclear surface than in the interior.
+The details of fixing the value of $V$ are described later in Sec.~\ref{app_to_phenom}.

+Following the idea in Kalbach's original paper~\cite{kalbach1977}, the values calculated with the inelastic scattering model are treated as the direct component in this study.
+Therefore, we do not consider in the model the reduction of the composite nucleus production cross section caused by other direct processes, such as the breakup reactions.
+The use of the total reaction cross section obtained from the optical model as $\sigma_{\mathrm{rea}}$ in Eq.~(\ref{eq_kalbach_dx}) reflects the above idea.
+The interference with other direct processes is not considered.